 - Networked photography, online communication, digital (visual) culture, ethics for the digital age, and creative and visual research methods.

 - Study of software tools and technologies for supporting the communication and the interaction among human beings: semantic web, web services, e-commerce, e-government, and so on.

-Within the BSc in Communication Sciences, ITC promotes the study and use of digital technologies as essential from both an educational and a professional point of view.
+Within the BSc in Communication Sciences, IDT4C promotes the study and use of digital technologies as essential from both an educational and a professional point of view.

 - Information and Communication Technologies